manjitkumar/drf-url-filters/README.md

 2. To apply filters using `drf-url-filters` we need to configure our view to have a dict mapping `filter_mappings` which converts incoming query parameters to query you want to make on the column name on the queryset.

+3. Optionally, to perform any preprocessing on the incoming values for query params, add another dict `filter_value_transformations` which maps incoming query parameters to functions that should be applied to the values corresponding to them.
+The resultant value is used in the final filtering.

 # validations.py